mariolukas/FabScanPi-Server/docs/steps_ciclop.rst

 The fastest way is using two power supplies.
 One 5V supply for the Raspbbery Pi and a second one with 12V connected to the Arduino for the motors.

+.. warning:: Do not use the 5V supplied by the Arduino, because it does not supply enough current.
+The Arduino and even the Raspberry Pi may be demaged otherwise.

 But if you want a setup with less wires, you should add a Step-Down converter like on the picture below.

 .. image:: images/IMG_20190702_202402.jpg